lauretano/t2-atomic/README.md

 # T2 Atomic &nbsp; [![bluebuild](https://github.com/lauretano/t2-atomic/actions/workflows/build.yml/badge.svg)](https://github.com/lauretano/t2-atomic/actions/workflows/build.yml)
-Fedora Atomic Desktops for Intel Macs with T2 chips
+Fedora Atomic Desktops for Macs with T2 chips
 -------------------------------
 > tl;dr?: It mostly works, skip to [installation instructions](#installation)

 The T2 chip, introduced in the final generation of Intel Macs, requires linux kernel patches, community-developed utilities, daemons, kernel arguments, config files, and binary firmware for use of things like the keyboard, trackpad, touchbar, webcam, and sound.
 The [T2Linux](https://wiki.t2linux.org/) community has built a lot of tooling and repositories to support installing distros on T2 Macs, including Fedora Workstation.
 T2-Atomic is built off these efforts, brought into the immutable world.

+### Why Immutable?
+While you can install quite a few distros with the wonderful documentation on the [T2Linux](https://wiki.t2linux.org/) wiki and various community repackagers, none were immutable Linux.
+Devices with very specific hardware support have shown great promise using immutable Linux (aka the Steamdeck), with CI/CD and automated testing verifying images have compatible packages and all the required drivers operational before they're made available for download.
+With T2 Atomic, you'll gain better hardware support as the project develops, despite the age of this hardware.

+## Current State (10 September 2024)

 >Editor's Note: Please don't buy a MacBook to use Linux on it, this project is for those of us tired of macOS, with hand-me-downs, etc. Buy a [Framework](https://frame.work), something from [System76](https://system76.com/), or for heaven's sake at least a used ThinkPad.
 But, if you must...

-## Current State (10 September 2024)
 > Warning: a 2023 Apple firmware update broke deep sleep and this is still broken.
+See note above.
 - Current images and tags published (** denoting test images or advanced images that require some configuration):
     - Gnome (Silverblue)
     - Plasma (Kinoite)